 But so were the inner monsters.

-A talentless person.
+A talentless person

 “Stop it!” she cried loudly.

-Back in the room, She types out:
+Back in the room, she types out:

 That’s the thing you see?
-There will always be darkness that brings out the worst in you but so there will be a light to chase out the darkness.
-There will always be hardships that forces you to look down upon yourself and thoughts like if only I did a certain task in a certain way then surely I would’ve been more acceptable.
+There will always be the darkness that brings out the worst in you but so there will be a light to chase out the darkness.
+There will always be hardships that force you to look down on yourself and thoughts like if only I did a this or that task in a certain way then surely I would’ve been more acceptable and maybe people would’ve cared.
 But what use are these kinds of thoughts if the sole reason for them to exist is to move you away from your goals?

-will become strong enough to answer them back with a smile on her face and not fall apart in the process.
-Prove herself worthy of everything in her life.
-Stand firm against criticism.
-For the sake of her sanity.
-She will continue fighting them, one monster at a time.
+will become strong enough to answer them back with a smile on her face and triumph in her smile not fall apart in the process.
+Prove herself worthy of everything good in her life.
+For the sake of her sanity she will continue fighting them–one monster at a time.